StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 # Change Log

 All notable changes to this project will be documented in this section.

+### 0.11
+- Added Youbora parameters and builder methods
+- Corrected issues with the standard UI
+- Fixed a bug where adverts were not showing
+- Fixed a bug where adverts would not allow interaction when using the standard UI
+- Removed debug logging

 ### 0.10 - Minor changes for PlayKit2Go implementation